Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 As expected, the early years of the space program had astronauts with relatively shorter times spent in space but this was marked by the Apollo Program and missions to the Moon.

+I was interested in the astronaut from who appears to have been

 #### Time in Space By Service

 ![Age Distribution by Service](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_time_service_sns.png)